akaliutau/akka-computing-cluster/README.md

 Running
 ========
-Run Driver.main() method to instantiate all nodes and to execute a sample process
+Run Driver.main() method to instantiate all nodes and to execute a sample process defined in <code>cluster.core.engine.NoneProcessor</code>.
+Obviously one can implement any business logic, the only condition - it must implement Processor interface.

 References